ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 For the exercises in B2, you will need the **IGV genome browser**.
 The program can be copied from this location to your home folder `/mnt/lectures/biol258/Day7/IGV` using:
 `cp -R /mnt/lectures/biol258/Day07/IGV $HOME`

 *Please note!
-The commands given in these pages are examples and they assume that you make sure that the input and output files are where they should be.*
+The commands given in this wiki are examples and they assume that you make sure that the input and output files are where they should be.*
 *Some times you may have to copy files to your current directory or expand the example commands to include correct/full paths!*

 ### Software containers